5 Myths About Web Design

 I’ve saved this one for last because I think it’s so important, not just in terms of web design but all design, and I think that a lot of people get hung up on trying to make sure that their designs are original.
 It doesn’t have to be, and web design needs to be intuitive.
 So a user that doesn’t have a clue where to begin when they arrive at your website isn’t likely to stay on it very long.

 Such design conventions are well-established because they’re recognised and user-friendly.
 Whilst innovation and improvement should be encouraged, it’s best not to stray too far from what people are familiar with.
-Obviously this depends on the purpose of the website, a radical new experience would be appropriate if the goal is to challenge the status quo, but for most of us, particularly those looking to showcase their business/products, something that fits within established conventions of web design is best.
-Nowadays very little is original, just focus on delivering a positive experience for you visitors and customers.
+Obviously, this depends on the purpose of the website, a radically new experience would be appropriate if the goal is to challenge the status quo, but for most of us, particularly those looking to showcase their business/products, something that fits within established conventions of web design is best.
+Nowadays very little is original, just focus on delivering a positive experience for your visitors and customers.